 Temple Facilities and Accommodation

 The Temple of the Way of Light is located approximately two hours from Iquitos and one hour walk from the nearest river ensuring that we are sufficiently isolated from the noisy roads and river systems around Iquitos.
-The Temple sits on over 150 hectares of rainforest land which has been placed into the stewardship of our NGO, Alianza Arkana.
+The Temple sits on over 175 hectares of rainforest land which has been placed into the stewardship of our NGO, The Chaikuni Institute.
 We are surrounded by nothing else than rainforest ensuring peace, solitude and isolation for the deep healing work that is carried out at the Temple.
 Our buildings are spread out over approximately 10 hectares of our land.

-The Temple is also a permaculture centre with numerous projects flourishing across our grounds supporting self-sufficiency and regeneration of the land around with projects focused on food forests, horticulture and aquaculture systems, solar energy (for operational use in kitchen, etc), pure spring fed drinking water systems, running water showers, integrated waste management (recycling, grey and black water systems, compost toilets, etc), medicinal gardens, successional poly-crop stable food production, biochar soil improvement, and much more!
+The Temple is also a permaculture centre with numerous projects flourishing across our grounds supporting self-sufficiency and regeneration of the land around with projects focused on reforestation, sustainable ayahuasca production, reforestation, food forests, horticulture and aquaculture systems, solar energy (for operational use in kitchen, etc), pure spring fed drinking water systems, running water showers, integrated waste management (recycling, grey and black water systems, compost toilets, etc), medicinal gardens, successional poly-crop staple food production, biochar soil improvement, and much more!

 The Temple consists of three centres;

-1) Main Centre - where our standard 12 day workshops are carried out.
+- Main Centre - where our standard 12 day ayahuasca retreats are carried out.

 Main Retreat Center